Connect with us

 During a live panel at Howard’s School of Social Work week, political leaders Stacey Abrams and Michael Steele underscored the critical role of voting, public service and community engagement and addressed challenges faced by Black Americans.

 The Sept.
 17 event was part of a broader speaker series designed to empower student leadership.
-Hosted by Stacey Abrams and Micheal Steele, the Gwendolyn S. and Colbert I. King Endowed Chair in Public Policy, the series focuses on political engagement, economic empowerment and social justice issues impacting communities of color.
+Hosted by Stacey Abrams and Michael Steele, the Gwendolyn S. and Colbert I. King Endowed Chair in Public Policy, the series focuses on political engagement, economic empowerment and social justice issues impacting communities of color.

 Abrams, a former Georgia gubernatorial candidate, former minority leader in the Georgia House and voting rights advocate, is heading the series after becoming the Ronald Walters Endowed Chair for Race and Black Politics at Howard.